|

 Big Edie: Will you shut up?
 It’s a goddamn beautiful day, shut up!

-We sing and dance to bring the pictures back to life.
-To bring back the summer vacations where we swam forever in a moment.
-Our moment.
-Diving from houseboat roofs straight up into the Kentucky sky before falling back down into the cool receiving hands of Lake Cumberland.
+Sing instead, and dance to trace the lines from present and past, to bring the pictures back to life, the summer vacations where we swam forever in a moment, our moment, leaping from houseboat roofs straight up into the Kentucky sky before falling back down into the cool pure blue of Lake Cumberland.

 -G